RemoteToHome-io/wg-udp-relay/README.md

 - **Budget option:** Nanode 1GB ($5/mo) - still 2x+ faster than direct connection
 - **Skip:** Dedicated CPU plans unless you need guaranteed >350 Mbps or serve 20+ users

-**Critical:** Buffer tuning (10 minutes, free) is required regardless of plan.
+**Critical:** Buffer tuning is required regardless of plan.
 An untuned $36 dedicated instance performs worse than a tuned $5 Nanode.

 ### Geographic Location
 Choose a VPS location between your travel destinations and home server for optimal routing performance.